Skip to main content

 Students are entitled to careers education and guidance that is impartial, unbiased and integrated into their experience of the whole curriculum.
 Individuals will be treated without prejudice and have an entitlement to careers education regardless of race, gender, religion, ability, social background or sexual orientation.

-At SHS we understand and are guided by the eight Gatsby benchmarks of Good Career Guidance identified in the Good Career Guidance report:
+At Southampton Hospital School, we understand and are guided by the eight Gatsby benchmarks of Good Career Guidance identified in the Good Career Guidance report:

 Due to our context, there are unavoidable limitations on the opportunities we can offer young people in relation to these benchmark statements.
 However, we work to eliminate these limitations by finding alternative ways of working that ensure young people are not disadvantaged further by their medical condition or absence from school.